 Oldham's intensity assessment.
-The scale devised by Oldham (1899) to assess intensity consists of 6 grades, viz.,
+The scale devised by Oldham (1899) to assess intensity consists of 6 grades, viz,

-- 1- The earthquake was only noticed by a small proportion of people who were sitting or lying down or were otherwise favourably placed to observe it [X RF]. - 2- The shock was strong enough to be generally noticed, but not to cause any damage [IX RF]. - 3- The earthquake was universally felt, severely enough to disturb furniture and loose objects, but not to cause damage, except in a few instances, to brick buildings [VIII RF]. - 4- All or nearly all brick buildings were damaged [VI-VII RF]. - 5- The damage to masonry or brick buildings was universal, often serious, amounting in some cases to destruction [IV- V RF]. - 6- The destruction of brick and stone buildings was particularly universal [II -III RF].
+1- The earthquake was only noticed by a small proportion of people who were sitting or lying down or were otherwise favourably placed to observe it [X RF].

+2- Theshock was strong enough to be generally noticed, but not to cause any damage [IX RF].

+3- The earthquake was universally felt, severely enough to disturb furniture and loose objects, but not to cause damage, except in a few instances, to brick buildings [VIII RF].

+4- All or nearly all brick buildings were damaged [VI+RF].

+5- The damage to masonry or brick buildings was universal, often serious, amounting in some cases to destruction [IV+ RF].

+6- The destruction of brick and stone buildings was particularly universal [II+ RF].

-Oldham [1899, p.43] knew of the Rossi-Forel scale, but did not use it and instead instroduced a simpler scale with an indication of their approximate RF equivalents [Båth 1970].
+Oldham, who new about the RosForel scale, did not use it but took his grades to correspond roughly with the (RF) grades which are shown above in brackets [Båth 1970].
 In a later publication Oldham, adopting the Mercalli (M) scale, concludes that throughout the greater part of the Garo and Khasi Hills, in the western part of the Plateau, intensities were not less than VIII M, more usually reaching X and in places XII, estimates apparently based on evidence of secondary effects such as ground deformations and fractures, changes of level and cumulative damage from aftershocks, [Oldham 1920].